andrecb/javascript-unit-test/README.md

 - Arrange: Define the testing environment and values
 - Act: Run the actual code / function that should be tested
 - Assert: Evaluate the produced value / result and compare it to the expected value / result

+`Keep Your Tests Simple!`

+Writing good tests is an iterative process